 Welcome and thank you for your interest in the MFA in Creative Writing & Poetics at the University of Washington Bothell.
 The Student Ambassadors are current graduate students in the MFA program who have volunteered to connect with prospective and newly admitted students and answer any questions you may have about the student experience.
-You are also welcome to contact our Graduate Staff Assistant, a current Cultural Studies student and staff member in the IAS Graduate Office.
 Read more about our Student Ambassadors below and feel free to reach out directly to them by emailing email@example.com.

 Meet the MFA in Creative Writing & Poetics Student Ambassadors

 I am interested in avant garde poetry of the 20th and 21st centuries, especially French and American Modernism, Oulipo, and Language Poetry.
 My writing explores etymology, sound, translation, visual noise, white space, geographical space, writing technologies, and transmediation.

 This program has given me the opportunity to immerse myself in experimental and innovative poetry and discover new areas of interest with the guidance of amazing professors, thoughtfully curated reading lists, and a full-year of wonderful events, lectures, readings, symposiums, museum visits, and an impressive list of visiting poets and artists.